-These immersions were required as long as the Temple stood and you were going to enter there, but since there is no Temple, these are temporarily suspended.
+These immersions were required as long as the Second Temple stood and you were going to enter there, but since there is no Temple, these are temporarily suspended.
 We know immersions were done when you repented from sin and became a disciple of a particular teacher (Matt 28.19-20; John 3.22-30; Acts 2.37-41) and these are done today.
 You entered a mikvah (immersion bath), river or lake and you went in about chest deep.
 You stretched your arms straight out in front of you and bent your knees till you were totally submerged.
 You went in alone and came out alone, like a resurrection.

 Yeshua is greater than the Temple (John 2.19; Matt 12.6) and to enter into the benefits of the Kingdom of God you enter into him by emunah (faith).
 So, you are immersed in his name because he is the agent of the Kingdom of God, so you enter into his purposes.
 In the name of the Father, Son and Holy Spirit can mean in the name of the Father, through the Son, in the power of the Holy Spirit.
 When one believes, he receives the Shekinah (presence of God).
 When the power of God comes upon you, you receive the Ruach.

 In John chapter 1, we see John immersing and the Jews (religious authorities) asked him if he was “the Prophet” of Deut 18.15).
 There was an eschatological expectation of the Messiah.
 They asked him if he was “Elijah” because he was expected before the Messiah.
 John answered “no” to both questions.
 They then ask why is he immersing.
 Notice they didn’t say “what are you doing” because immersions have been done for over 1500 years.
-They asked “why” if you are not one of the eschatological characters we are expecting.
+They asked “why” are you doing this if you are not one of the eschatological characters we are expecting.

-This was the back-round for the priests question in John 1.21-25.
+This was the back-ground for the priests question in John 1.21-25.
 Johns immersion was for repentance.
 This was always done but now it was “eschatological” because something new was coming.
 The Malkut Shamayim (Kingdom of Heaven) was coming.
 The people rehearsed this at every festival.
 God was going to do something eschatological on these dates.
 So, they set themselves apart for it by immersing.

 The Kingdom of Heaven was opening up again for man.
 When John was immsersing, the people were in a season called “teshuvah” which lead up to Yom Kippur.
 One of the idioms for Yom Kippur is “face to face” and that is when the people expected the Messiah to be revealed.
 After Yeshua resurrects, immersions are not done in preparation of his coming, but to enter into the benefits of the Kingdom of God.
 The restoration has begun, but not in its fullness yet.
 That won’t happen till the resurrection/rapture/natzal but we have it “in part.”
 The Kingdom is his rule, or his movement.
 The Jews knew all this.
 They knew of the Father and the Holy Spirit and all of the manifestations.
 But Yeshua tells the people to go into “all the world” and teach the non-Jews about all of this (Matt 28), a world full of people who had no concept of these things.